World

 Deadly Collision Near Chios

-Late Tuesday night off the eastern Aegean island of Chios, a speedboat carrying migrants collided with a Hellenic Coast Guard patrol vessel.
-The incident left at least 15 people dead and more than two dozen others injured, according to Greek authorities.
-Rescue efforts involving patrol boats and a helicopter continued into Wednesday as officials searched for additional missing persons.
-The vast majority of passengers were believed to be Afghan nationals, and one person identified as Moroccan was taken into custody on suspicion of migrant smuggling amid the ongoing investigations. :contentReference[oaicite:1]{index=1}
+Late Tuesday night off the eastern Aegean island of Chios, a speedboat carrying migrants collided with a Hellenic Coast Guard patrol vessel, resulting in one of the deadliest incidents in the region in recent months.
+At least 15 people were confirmed dead, while more than two dozen others were injured, including several children.
+Rescue operations continued through the night and into Wednesday, with coast guard vessels and a helicopter searching for survivors and missing passengers.
+Greek authorities said most of those onboard were believed to be Afghan nationals, and one Moroccan national was taken into custody on suspicion of migrant smuggling as investigations into the cause of the collision began.

 Leave a Comment